Single sign-on (SSO) via Microsoft lets you sign up and/or log in with your Microsoft 365 / Azure account to save you time and provide peace of mind.

 Using Active Directory Federation Services Single Sign On (ADFS SSO)?
 You'll need to use our Custom SAML option instead.

-Logging in with SSO
+Log in with SSO

-To login with Microsoft SSO, you will first need to have your Microsoft account linked to your ClickUp account.
+To log in with Microsoft SSO, you will first need to have your Microsoft account linked to your ClickUp account.

 If SSO is required, all of your existing Workspace members will need to login with SSO and their accounts will be linked.

 New users can sign up for ClickUp using the SSO link.
 Users that sign up this way must still link their ClickUp and SSO accounts afterward.

 Existing users can manually link their ClickUp & SSO accounts by clicking their account avatar and selecting My Settings.

 To add ClickUp to your Azure account for the first time:

 - Log in to your organization's Azure directory.